SOAR Initiative trains Teachers to support boys in ending sexual violence

-Sexual Offences Awareness and Victims Rehabilitation Initiative (SOAR Initiative) has sought the support of teachers and youth in engaging adolescent school boys to advocate and campaign against sexual violence.
+Sexual Offences Awareness and Response Initiative (SOAR Initiative) has sought the support of teachers and youth in engaging adolescent school boys to advocate and campaign against sexual violence.

 This was done at a training workshop which held at Vines Hotel in Abuja as part of activities under the Engaging Adolescent Boys to End Sexual and Gender based Violence (SGBV) Project.
 This project is being organised with support from the International Centre for Investigative Reporting (ICIR) with funds from the Institute for War and Peace Reporting (IWPR).